linkedin/rest.li/guide_restli_server.md

 ## Sub-Resources

-Sub-resources may be defined by setting the "parent" field on
+Sub-resources may be defined by setting the `parent` field on
 <code>@RestLiCollection</code> to the class of the parent resource of
 the sub-resource.